MomentaiChris26/nerdsparadise/README.md

   end
 end
 ````

-Finally, using the same dummy database with an single element created using the add_game method, tested the ability to delete data from the database.
+Finally, using the same dummy database with a single element created using the add_game method, tested the ability to delete data from the database.
 The delete_game method was called and the dummy database passed through the method.
-If the test was sucessful, the dummy database would contain no data.
+If the test was successful, the dummy database would contain no data.

 ````ruby
 def test_delete_game(array_test)